-Susanna Mudge, President and CEO
+Susanna Mudge, Chair

-Since joining the firm in 1992, Susanna Mudge has served the company in many key leadership roles, including as executive vice president, senior vice president of the Latin America and Caribbean region, and as director of several of the company’s larger programs.
+Since joining the firm in 1992, Susanna Mudge has served the company in many key leadership roles, including as president and CEO, executive vice president, senior vice president of the Latin America and Caribbean region, and as director of several of the company’s larger programs.
 She brings in-depth global expertise in strategic private sector development, organizational development, trade and investment promotion, and sustainable natural resource management.
 She views quality project management as “inextricably linked to business success because that is what differentiates us and makes us competitive.”
 Raised in Latin America, she began her career as a regional development and tourism specialist for the Organization of American States, then as a privatization specialist with Ernst and Young, responsible for managing marketing and investment projects in Asia, Africa, and Latin America.

-Bisrat Aklilu, Board Member
+Bisrat Aklilu, Vice Chair

-James W. Butcher, Executive Vice President
+James W. Butcher, President and CEO

 Stephen J. Nikrant, Board Member

-Lizann Prosser, Board Member
+Doina Nistor, Board Member

-Eric J. Reading, Executive Vice President
+Christopher Scott, Executive Vice President